nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 * `isActive` - Whether is the prescription currently active or not

 #### Adding a new prescription
+Users are allowed to add new prescriptions.
+The action works as follows:

 1. When `PrescriptionList` is called to add a new prescription with the given details, it calls the constructor of the `Prescription` class to create the `Prescription` instance.